netdata/netdata/README.md

 ### 4. **Configure Netdata Parents** :family:

 Optionally, configure one or more Netdata Parents.
-A Netdata Parent is a Netdata Agent that has been configured to accept [streaming connections](https://learn.netdata.cloud/docs/streaming/streaming-configuration-reference) from other Netdata agents.
+A Netdata Parent is a Netdata Agent that has been configured to accept [streaming connections](https://learn.netdata.cloud/docs/streaming/streaming-configuration-reference) from other Netdata Agents.

 Netdata Parents provide: